mctools/simplebuild-dgcode/doc/source/matcookbook.rst

 ==================

-On this page we provide a small "cookbook" of material strings suitable for many common use-cases, in particular as regards materials for neutron detectors and other components at neutron instruments.
+On this page we provide a small "cookbook" of material strings suitable for many common use cases, in particular as regards materials for neutron detectors and other components at neutron instruments.
 The discussion below assumes that readers have first read with :ref:`the general remarks about material definitions <sbmatdef>`.